Skip to main content

 • OJEMDA can cause reductions in growth velocity

-• OJEMDA was permanently discontinued for reduction in growth velocity in 2% of patients (n=2)
+• Dose reduction in 2% of patients

-• Routinely monitor patient growth during treatment with OJEMDA
+• Routinely monitor patient growth during treatment

 Embryo-fetal toxicity